brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 translated next-hops are stored in the FIB as shown below:

 ![RIFT Negative Disaggregation RIB and FIB Example](https://brunorijsman-public.s3-us-west-2.amazonaws.com/diagram-rift-neg-disagg-rib-and-fib.png)

+*Figure 12: A RIFT RIB and FIB with negative to positive next-hop translation.*

 The above example is the simplest and most common scenario.
 Pascal Thubert gave an excellent [presentation](https://datatracker.ietf.org/doc/slides-103-rift-negative-disaggregation/)